f-corvaro/NETPRACTICE/README.md

 **Protocols:** Each node in a computer network, whether it's a computer, router, or switch, is identified by a unique network address and may also have a hostname, a memorable label typically assigned during initial setup.
 These nodes use protocols to send, receive, or forward information over the network.
 Protocols are sets of rules that dictate how data should be formatted, addressed, transmitted, and received.
 They also define how to handle transmission errors.
 Network addresses are used by these protocols, such as the Internet Protocol (IP), to locate and identify nodes.
 Some common protocols include TCP/IP, HTTP, and FTP.

 A **network address** could be an IP address like `192.168.1.1`.
 This is a unique identifier used by devices to communicate within a network.
-The **DHCP server** is responsible for assigning IP addresses to devices on a network.
+The **Dynamic Host Configuration Protocol(DHCP) server**  is responsible for assigning IP addresses to devices on a network.
 When a device connects to the network, it sends a request to the DHCP server, which then assigns an available IP address to the device.
 The DHCP server keeps track of which IP addresses are currently in use, ensuring that each device on the network gets a unique IP address.
 If a device disconnects from the network, its IP address is returned to the pool of available addresses and can be reassigned to a different device.

-**IP (Internet Protocol)**: Used to identify devices on a network and to route data packets from one device to another.
+**IP (Internet Protocol):**: Used to identify devices on a network and to route data packets from one device to another.
 It is a logical address that can change.This is used to communicate between different networks, over the Internet.
 When you send an email or browse a website, your device uses its IP address to reach remote servers.

-**MAC (Media Access Control)**: Used to identify a physical device on the local network.
+**MAC (Media Access Control):** Used to identify a physical device on the local network.
 It is a unique and immutable physical address.
 It is used locally, within the same network, to communicate between devices.
 For example, when you connect an Ethernet cable to your computer, your network card uses its MAC address to communicate with the network switch.

 A **hostname** is a more human-friendly label for a device on a network.
 For example, a server might have the hostname `webserver1`.
 This hostname can be used to access the server on a local network, provided the network's DNS (Domain Name System) is set up to associate that hostname with the server's IP address.

-**DNS (Domain Name System)**: It is like a phone book for the internet.
+**DNS (Domain Name System):** It is like a phone book for the internet.
 Imagine having to remember the IP address (a long sequence of numbers) for every Web site you want to visit, it would be an impractical task.
 DNS solves this problem by allowing us to use easy-to-remember names such as `www.google.it` instead of a complicated IP address.

+**HTTP (Hypertext Transfer Protocol):** is the protocol used for transmitting hypertext over the World Wide Web.
+It defines how messages are formatted and transmitted, and what actions web servers and browsers should take in response to various commands.
+For example, when you enter a URL in your browser, this actually sends an HTTP command to the web server directing it to fetch and transmit the requested web page.
+HTTP uses a stateless request-response model, meaning that each request from a client to a server is processed independently, without any knowledge of the requests that came before it.
+HTTP is not secure, so it is often replaced by HTTPS, a secure version that uses SSL/TLS protocols to encrypt the communication.

 </p>